ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

 If you are a member of multiple Amplify organizations, select an organization and continue.

-## Install Axway Istio agents
+## Install Amplify Istio Agents

-1. Run the `install` command to begin the installation of the Axway Istio agents.
+1. Run the `install` command to begin the installation of the Amplify Istio Agents.
 The first section of the installation collects information about the Istio deployment.

     ```bash
     axway central install agents